dorhelium/Shopify-Backend-Challenge/README.md

 * The users can add/delete/update/get the all the images from their own image store.
 These actions require authentication.

-* Add/delete/update images from other user's image store is forbbiden.
+* Add/delete/update images from other user's image store are forbbiden.

+* All users can retrieve public images by image store id.
+Users can also retrive all public images in all image store.
+These actions require authentication.

 * Private images from other user's image store are not allowed to be retrieved.
-Public images can be retrived by all registered users.

-* Bulk add/delete images are allowed.
+* Bulk add/delete images from user's own image store are allowed.
 These APIs are **transactional** to ensure all or none during bulk add/delete.
+These actions require authentication.

 * The images are accepted and returned as Base64 format.
 In the database, images are stored as byte arrays.